goforashutosh/halo2-scaffold/README.md

 # Halo2-svd

+_This is the full-proof branch where the example carries out full proof generation and verification_

 This repository provides functions for efficiently proving the singular value decomposition (SVD) of a real valued matrix in a Halo2 circuit.
 In addition, it also provides functions for manipulating real valued matrices and vectors.

 ## Main functionalities